MatthewKsc/VibeTravels-10xdevs-2.0/Client/vibe-travels/src/app/.ai/prd.md

 ### 3.4 Trip Parameters and AI Generation

-- Dedicated fields for number of days and number of travelers (separate from note body)
+- Dedicated fields for number of days, number of travelers and start date (separate from note body)
 - If days are provided, output is a day-by-day itinerary; otherwise, an activity list
 - No AI usage limits in MVP
 - Multiple generations can run in parallel; each generation has its own status